ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Limitations
 ^^^^^^^^^^^

 #.
+We do not model retirement; simulants are equally likely to be employed
+   no matter their age (as long as they are at least 18).
+#.
 We only allow each simulant to have one employer at a time.
 #.
 We do not model most business dynamics, e.g. new businesses opening,
    existing businesses closing, businesses changing their names,